OpenChain-Project/OpenChain-KWG/content/en/guide/governance_iso5230/appendix/1-policy-template.md

 ## 5. Training and Assessment
 All program participants should take the open source mandatory training provided by [Learning Portal] every year.
 Through training, all participants should be familiar with open source policies and processes.
 Training history is stored in [Learning Portal].<sub>(3.1.1.2)<sub>

 All members in charge of each role defined in Chapter 4 should take the advanced open source training course provided by [Learning Portal].
-Training history and evaluation results are stored in [Learning Portal] for at least 3 years.<sub>(3.1.2.3)</sub>
+Training history and assessment results are stored in [Learning Portal] for at least 3 years.<sub>(3.1.2.3)</sub>

 ## 6. Use open source